hamada-g/blue-lab/docs/lab-journal.md

 - PowerShell will be preferred over GUI for Windows Wazuh agent deployment because it is more repeatable, documentable, and automation-friendly
 - The Windows host machine will not be configured as the first monitored endpoint; a dedicated Windows VM will be used instead
 - Wazuh agents will only be configured after the Wazuh server is deployed and the correct manager IP/hostname is available
+- Phase 1 storage allocations were reduced to keep the lab lightweight and practical on the available SSD space
+- Hyper-V is now the active virtualization platform for Phase 1

 ### Questions / Unknowns
-- How much RAM should be allocated to each VM?
-- What exact VM layout should be used for the first milestone?
+- What internal IP range or naming scheme should be used for the VMs?
+- Should the Linux endpoint use Ubuntu Desktop or Ubuntu Server?
-- When should the host machine be restarted to activate Hyper-V cleanly?
+- What is the cleanest way to document Hyper-V setup and switch configuration?
-- What exact Wazuh installation path should be used for the central server?
+- What exact order should the VMs be created in?

 ### Problems Encountered
 - A Wazuh agent installation/configuration window was opened before the Wazuh server existed, which clarified that agent deployment must occur after the manager is built

 ### Next Step
-Restart the host at the appropriate setup stage, confirm Hyper-V is active, and define the exact VM layout for Phase 1.
+Create the Hyper-V virtual networking setup and document how the lab VMs will communicate.